Typedescriptor/org-website/content/docs/listings/moderators.md

 > **Beta Software**  Typedescriptor Listings is in beta.

-During the beta period, a limited number of projects will be added to Typedescriptor.
+During the beta period, a limited number of projects will be added to Typedescriptor, and Typedescriptor moderators will probably allow more listings to be unblocked when there are problems.

 <a name="suppress-problems"> </a>
 # Moderators can suppress problems